 What Does It Mean To Book Online?

-As opposed to letting a professional do the work, the technology of the internet has allowed travelers to go about making any of their plans on their own if they prefer.
+As opposed to letting a professional do the work, the internet technology has allowed travelers to make any of their plans on their own if they prefer.

 Beyond that, we have access to so much information and online travel guides (like ViaTravelers!) that we can usually get advice and tips on a new place for free.

 There are all kinds of tools that one can use to book online.
-To be more specific and explain how you can best use them, let’s take a look at a few of our favorites below.
+To be more specific and explain how to use them best, let’s look at a few of our favorites below.

 Kayak & Skyscanner